cot2005/RNA-Seq-Analysis/README.md

 # RNA-Seq-Analysis
 This bulk RNA-seq analysis uses Salmon aligned data to perform differential expression analysis (Using DESeq2), make volcano plots, and output GSEA prerank files(.rnk).
 The pipeline requires a conditions file which specifies the sample names (they should match the names of the .sf files), which group they belong to and the analysis (output file name) they will be a part of.
 Different output file names will perform separate differential expression analyses.
 The analysis is performed as treated/untreated.
+The genesetFile input allows for customization of the labeling of the volcano plots.
+The genesetFile must be a list of genes to be labeled in the volcano plots.

 The conditions table is a tab-delimited file with the format below:
 ```